 What does a Street Vendor do?

-A vendor or peddler sells merchandise from a cart or station usually located on a sidewalk or area where pedestrians walk by.
-A vendor's main objective is to make money by selling items that people feel like they need or that they simply cannot miss.
+A street vendor sells merchandise from a cart or station located near an area where pedestrians walk by.
+A vendor's main objective is to make money by selling items that people need or want.
 Often these items are food-related, as those are the easiest permits to obtain.

 A vendor will also need to be aware and be in accordance with any other registrations or licensing requirements that apply to the area in which they will be working.
 If the items being sold are food-related, contact with the area’s local Department of Health will need to be made in order to obtain permits as well as to be advised of health codes and regulations.
 A food vendor will likely be required to attend a Food Protection Course for Mobile Food Vendors.